• Skip to primary navigation

 1. Boho Style Leather Vase – this was made from some of the sofa fabric

-2. Leather pen pots paint the leather for a cool look.
+2. Leather pen pots paint the leather for a relaxed look.

 3. Upcycled leather bag with paint and vintage images